ClickCease

 Long-Term Dangers of Xanax and Alcohol

-Beyond the immediate risks of overdose, regularly taking Xanax and drinking alcohol can cause serious long-term physical and psychological health issues.
+Besides the immediate overdose risk, regular use of Xanax and alcohol can cause serious long-term health problems for the body and mind.

 Increased Risk of Addiction

-• Both Xanax and alcohol create tolerance over time, meaning higher doses are needed to feel the same effects.
+• Tolerance to both Xanax and alcohol builds over time, so higher doses are needed to get the same effect.

-• Addiction to multiple substances makes treatment and recovery more complex.
+• An addiction to more than one substance makes treatment and recovery more difficult.

 Physical Health Issues